th2-net/th2-cr-converter/README.md

 *targetVersion* - To what version schema should be converted

 Throws exception if conversion to the specified version is not supported, and also if requested schema doesn't exist, or is the same as master.

+Important: New schema/branch won’t be made, changes won’t be committed and k8s-propagation will be unchanged unless the conversion of every resource is successful, i.e. there are no errors.

 __Returns__: